7 Essential steps before investing

-- Need to improve the decision-making process
+• Need to improve the decision making process

-- Reduce operational and support costs
+• Reduce operational and support costs

-- Orchestrate processes across functions
+• Orchestrate processes in different functions

-2. Develop applicable use cases within your Supply Chain
+2. Develop applicable use cases within your Supply Chain.

-3. Evaluate avoided costs
+3. Evaluates avoided costs

 5. Identify the source of the data